ChaimaGhribi/OpenStack-Juno-Installation/OpenStack-Juno-Installation.rst

 Configure Controller node
 -------------------------

-The controller node has one Network Interface: eth0.
+The controller node has two Network Interfaces: eth0 (used for management network) and eth1 is external.

 * Change to super user mode::